-In his only season with the Auburn Tigers after spending time at Blinn College in Texas, Newton led his team to a perfect record (14-0) and the second National Championship in school history.
+In his only season with the Auburn Tigers after spending time at the University of Florida and Blinn College in Texas, Newton led his team to a perfect record (14-0) and the second National Championship in school history.
 How did the NFL All-Pro quarterback work his way from Division I football, down to a junior college, and back up to become an all-time great Heisman winner?

 Beginning his college career with the Florida Gators and sitting behind Tim Tebow for his freshman season, things didn’t exactly go as planned for Newton.
 He was caught cheating multiple times, including putting his own name on another student’s paper without his knowledge.
 He was also caught buying a stolen laptop.